gregerspoulsen/system-setup/README.md

 1. git clone
 2. [optional] Fork https://github.com/gregerspoulsen/sys-setup-gp.git and edit
-   details in personal_vars.yaml as desired.
-Be aware that the user used here must exist on the system, edit .vagrantuser accordingly.
+   details in user_vars.yaml as desired.
+Be aware that the user set in this repo is overridden when using vagrant (either .vagrantuser or as default: airborne).
 3. [optional] Create a .vagrantuser file, see .vagrantuser.example
 5. `vagrant up`
-6. Provision will now.
+6. Provision will now run.
 It takes quite some time - enjoy a break :)
 8. Take it for a spin...

 # Developing

-To iterate quicker when developing the vagrant code you can create a folder with the two folders base and personal and set host_mount = true in .vagrantuser.
+To iterate quicker when developing the vagrant code you can create a folder with the two folders base and user and set host_mount = true in .vagrantuser.
 Instead of cloning from github vagrant will then mount the repos on the host at ~/sytup.